sustainability

 the biggest producing state are Mato Grosso & Bahia, which grows more than 90% of our fiber

-cotton br news
+cotton br

-stay up to date with all the news about Brazilian cotton
+Stay up to date with all the news about Brazilian cotton.